-Initially confusing to students are the differences in quoting, phrasing, or summarizing a writer’s work within their own pieces.
+Initially confusing to students are the differences in quoting, paraphrasing, or summarizing a writer’s work within their own pieces.
 Although it may seem like a grey area at first, strict rules govern how and when an original source must be cited, no matter the style guide being used.

 Also known as a direct quote, this type of sourcing involves using the word-for-word text of an author within another piece, with no edits or alterations.
 This type of source usage is typically limited to a few sentences, all of which must be placed between quotation marks and attributed to the original author.

 Paraphrasing is a common tool employed when writers want to convey the main ideas of an author’s text but they want to do so using their voice and writing style.
 Whether a writer is expounding upon or condensing the initial idea, they must still attribute those ideas to the original author.